How to Grow Basil Microgreens a Beginnners Guide

 Step 7: Harvest your microgreens

 Your basil microgreens should be ready to harvest in about two weeks.
-Just above the soil line, trim the stems with a pair of razor-sharp scissors.
-Your microgreens can be used right away or kept in the fridge for up to a week.
+Just above the soil line, trim the stems with razor-sharp scissors.
+Your microgreens can be used immediately or kept in the fridge for up to a week.

 Step 8: Have fun!

 Basil microgreens have a great flavor and are nutrient-rich.
-They are the ideal addition to salads, sandwiches, pasta dishes, and other foods because of their potent basil flavor.
-For a flavorful and fresh twist in your cuisine, use them as a garnish or use them in your recipe.
+They are ideal for salads, sandwiches, pasta dishes, and other foods because of their potent basil flavor.
+Use them as a garnish or in your recipe for a flavorful and fresh twist to your cuisine.

 Here are some pointers to develop wholesome and delicious basil microgreens: